 Another form of hawaij sets Yemeni coffee apart from among its sibling Turkish and Arabic styles.
 While all of these traditionally involve the method of boiling water directly with extra-fine coffee grounds for service, the Yemeni version opts to add a blend of ground dried ginger, green cardamom, cinnamon, and clove, in roughly descending order of prominence.
-Because the pungency of commercial ground ginger varies widely, and the aroma degrades at a different rate from the other dried spices in the mix, we recommend storing the four components separately and experimenting until you find the right combination for your local supplies.
-Ours tends toward a ratio of 3 parts ginger, 2 parts cardamom, 2 parts cinnamon, and 1 part clove.
+Because the pungency of commercial ground ginger varies widely, and the aroma degrades at a different rate from the other dried spices in the mix, store the four components separately and experiment until you find the right combination for your local supplies.
+Here the ratio has tended towards 3 parts ginger, 2 parts cardamom, 2 parts cinnamon, and 1 part clove.
 It wakes you up.

-We think louched anise spirits make for both a wonderful digestif and pairing right alongside shakshuka.
-If you’re already a fan, you might consider something more refreshing.
+A louched anise spirit makes for both a wonderful digestif and a pairing right alongside shakshuka.
+If you’re already a fan, you might consider something even more refreshing:

 30 ml anise liquor of choice (e.g. araq, pastis)